Meet the Staff

 Crowley Maritime Award for Outstanding Seamanship

 Captain Charles Mitchell

 Captain Robert "Mark" Lloyd

 Robert “Mark” Lloyd is a graduate of Texas A&M University at Galveston and has over 10 years experience in the maritime industry.
 He currently holds a 3rd Mate Unlimited tonnage, Oceans license, as well as 100 ton Master.
 Mark has been master of passenger and private vessels traveling the Gulf of Mexico and east coast.
 Still currently sailing as Master of the Boardwalk Fantasea, Landry Corp.
 117’ motor yacht.

 Captain John Sitka

 Capt.
 Sitka has over 30 years of sea service with the USN, offshore industry, inland tugs, and container ships, as well government vessels.
 He holds an Unlimited Master upon Oceans license, Master of Towing Oceans and Western Rivers.
-He is a graduate with a BS from the University of the State of New York, Albany, and a MA from Liberty University, Lynchburg, Va.
+He is a graduate with a BS from the University of the State of New York, Albany, and currently a doctoral candidate of Liberty University, Lynchburg, Va.

 Captain K. Ron Crook